Trade Tariffs Impact on Restaurants: How U.S. Policies Affect Canadian Operators

 Restaurants operate within a complex network of farmers, distributors, processors, and logistics companies.
 Even small trade policy shifts can alter food pricing, supply availability, and consumer spending patterns.
 For Canadian restaurant operators, understanding these risks helps protect margins and maintain operational stability.

-Why Trade Tariffs Matter to Restaurants
+Why Trade Tariffs Impact Restaurants

 Restaurants depend on stable supply chains.
 Farmers produce ingredients, distributors transport them, processors package them, and suppliers deliver them to kitchens.
 Tariffs introduce friction into that system.